 Consider packing a “day of” box for your move.
 This box will be easily accessible in the moving truck.
 It should contain a few days of clothes and linens, a few dishes, medicines, important documents, toilet paper, toiletries, phone and computer chargers, and maybe some snacks.

-Having a “day of” box will help you have everything you need in the days before your move.
+A “day of” box will help you have everything you need in the days before your move.
 It will also have everything you need in the first few days after you arrive at your new home.

 Last Week Before Move